MToP: A MATLAB Benchmarking Platform for Evolutionary Multitasking: Guidelines for Using MToP

 The function \code{MTOData = mto(varargin)} is designed for maximum flexibility, accepting both positional arguments and Name-Value pairs.
 For instance, users can run basic experiments using commands like \code{result = mto(MFEA, CMT1)} for quick runs.
 More complex configurations such as \code{mto(\{MFEA, EMEA\}, \{CMT1, CMT2\}, 'Reps', 30, 'Par\_Flag', true, 'Save\_Name', 'A.mat')} allow for detailed customization, including parallel execution and specifying output filenames.
 Upon completion, the function returns the standard \code{MTOData} struct and simultaneously saves it to the specified \code{.mat} file.
 This command-line interface workflow extends beyond just running experiments; the returned \code{MTOData} object can be directly passed to any metric function to calculate results, just as in the GUI.
 This enables a complete, script-based workflow: setup, run, and analyze.

-A comprehensive set of examples demonstrating this full process including how to instantiate and modify algorithm/problem objects, run experiments, calculate metrics like \code{Obj} and \code{IGD}, and programmatically plot the final convergence curves and Pareto fronts is provided in the \code{cmd\_examples.m} script located in MToP's root directory. }
+A comprehensive set of examples demonstrating this full process including how to instantiate and modify algorithm/problem objects, run experiments, calculate metrics like \code{Obj} and \code{IGD+}, and programmatically plot the final convergence curves and {Pareto front approximations} is provided in the \code{cmd\_examples.m} script located in MToP's root directory. }